 100% satisfaction guaranteed.

-A job worth doing, is a job worth doing right.
-If you are unhappy for any reason with the work I do, then call me back and I will re-clean for free.
-Nobody has ever asked me because I do the job right first time, every time.
+A job worth doing is a job worth doing right.
+If you are unhappy for any reason, then call me back and I will re-clean for free.
+Nobody has ever asked me because I do the job right the first time, every time.

 Contact me for more details.